Top 10 Best Cities in the United States

 10. Denver

 I love New Orleans!
 Great food and architecture!
-If you come, you have to go to Cafe du Monde and get beignets because they are delicious!
+If you visit, you must go to Cafe du Monde and get beignets because they are delicious.
 We have such a great culture and great festivals.
-Plus, it isn't illegal to drink on the streets!
+Plus, it isn't illegal to drink on the streets.
 And if you come, go to Bourbon Street.

 I'm proud to call Milwaukee my home.
 It's just an overall awesome city.
 Great beer-drinking culture, awesome sports teams (Bucks, Brewers, Packers), and it's also right on Lake Michigan.
 We get all four seasons, including a nice warm summer and snowy winter for winter activities.